Leon Ames: Kidnapping

-On February 12, 1964, Ames and his wife were held hostage in their home as an intruder demanded $50,000 before he would free them.
+On February 12, 1964, Ames and his wife were held hostage in their home by an intruder who demanded $50,000 before he would free them.
 Ames called his business partner, who obtained the money from a bank and delivered it to the house as instructed.
 After inspecting the cash, the kidnapper left Ames in the house, bound with tape, and instructed Mrs. Ames to drive him in the couple's car.
 He also forced both the business partner and a guest in the Ames house into the trunk.
 Eventually, police (who had been alerted by the partner while he was picking up the money) surrounded the car and freed the hostages.

 Death

-On October 12, 1993, Ames died in Laguna Beach, California, of complications after suffering a stroke.
-He was 91.
+On October 12, 1993, Ames died at the age of 91 in Laguna Beach, California, of complications after suffering a stroke.
 His gravesite is at Forest Lawn, Hollywood Hills Cemetery in Los Angeles.

 Recognition

-In 1980, after 50 years in show business, Leon Ames received the Screen Actors Guild Life Achievement Award.
+In 1980, after 50 years in show business, Ames received the Screen Actors Guild Life Achievement Award.